mechmotum/ski-analysis-paper/README.rst

 This repository houses the LaTeX and Python source files to build the paper:

-   Jason K. Moore, Bryn Cloud, Mont Hubbard, and Christopher A. Brown, "Online Software Allows Ethical Safety-Conscious Design of Terrain Park Jumps", 2021
+   Jason K. Moore, Bryn Cloud, Mont Hubbard, and Christopher A. Brown, "Online Software and Ethical Issues for Safety-Conscious Design of Terrain Park Jumps", 2021

 Preprint available at https://doi.org/10.31224/osf.io/sq7u9

-The contents of this repository, other than the Springer LaTeX template files, are licensed under the Creative Commons Attribution 4.0 license.
+The contents of this repository, unless otherwise specified in the file, are licensed under the Creative Commons Attribution 4.0 license.
 See ``LICENSE``.

 Building the paper
 ==================